JsonBravo/capstone_2023_datawrangling/README.md

 # capstone_2023_datawrangling
 This holds all Jupyter Notebooks used during my 2023 MSDS Capstone Project, as well as all data, deliverables, classes, and methods.
-Will leave as a public repository while the Capstone gets graded.
+Will leave as a public repository for now.

 # A Description of Notebook files:
 * 0.0 -- A simple exploration notebook.
 The initial look at the title text data alonge with some comments regarding expected challenges.